Skip to main content

 Directing Pathway

-Auditions can take place in-person (in Glasgow or London), via recorded submission, or live online on Zoom.
+Auditions can take place in-person (in Glasgow or London), via recorded submission, or live online on Microsoft Teams.
 We have many years of experience of conducting online auditions and have a well-established format and process in place, so no applicant will be disadvantaged by auditioning in this manner.

 For information on what to prepare for your audition, please read on to our Audition Requirements section.